Last update: 02.12.2018

 One of the annoying things about Netflix is its unavailability in many major countries, but Getflix provides an effective solution to this problem.
 We found that accessing the platform from countries outside its coverage zone was simple and reliable.
 However, we had to do a little bit of tweaking:

 As we noted earlier in this Getflix review, the choice of streaming services is huge – and the Getflix website provides useful guidance about accessing these sites.
 So wherever you go, geoblockers shouldn’t compromise your entertainment watching habits.

-Can Getflix be used for torrenting?
+Can you use Getflix for torrenting?

-While Getflix is an excellent option for accessing mainstream entertainment platforms, torrenting is a different matter.
+While Getflix is an excellent option for accessing mainstream entertainment platforms, torrenting is a slightly different matter.
 In this case, Smart DNS doesn’t make much difference, and the quality of the VPN has much more effect.

 Does Getflix work in China?